imdidierjunco/ecommerce_pt/README.md

 # ecommerce_pt

-A new Flutter project.
+Emulado en un dispositivo físico Moto G 8 power

 ## Getting Started

-Emulado en un dispositivo físico Moto G 8 power

 This project is a starting point for a Flutter application.